We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 Entrance fee: €17.50

 Are you an art lover?
-If you’ve enjoyed the Van Gogh Museum, you must include the Rijksmuseum in your list with best things to do in Amsterdam in 3 days in September!
+If you’ve enjoyed the Van Gogh Museum, you must include the Rijksmuseum in your list with best things to do in Amsterdam in September!

 I know it looks super hard to pronounce, which was the reason I kept calling it “The R museum” or something like that before we visited.
 BUT if you keep the “museum” part out of the word, the first “Rijks” is pronounced “Raiks”.
 See, simple 🙂